mad-lab-fau/gaitmap/README.md

 Please, check the [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.en.html) for more details and make sure you understand the implications.

-If you need to use *gaitmap_mad* in a closed source project, please contact us for a potential commercial licence.
+If you need to use *gaitmap_mad* in a closed source project, please contact us for a potential commercial license.

 ## For Developers